cs1302uga/cs1302-minesweeper-alpha/README.md

 - [ ] Create seed files with various board dimensions.
 Test that your `printMineField` method works with each.
 - [ ] Implement `printWelcome`, `printWin`, `printLoss` using the banners given later in this document.
+- [ ] Implement the main game loop and the commands one at a time, testing each as you go.
+- [ ] Double check all output formatting and error conditions.

 ## Project Description